-With PPC, it can be even more difficult to pinpoint the golden amount to maximize ROI.
+With PPC, it can be even more difficult to pinpoint the golden amount to maximise ROI.
 In this post, we will be talking about some best practice tips on how to get the most out of your paid media budget.

 Do your research before deciding on a budget

 Before launching any paid media activity, we would suggest compiling a list of search terms that your target audience is most likely to use in a search engine.
 Start with keywords that show strong purchase intent, for example, ‘black leather shoes’ has more intent than ‘black shoes’ or ‘leather shoes’.
-These are keywords that are more likely to drive higher click-through rates and conversions.
+These are keywords that are more likely to drive higher click through rates and conversions.

 Check CPC estimates & search volumes

 How many times your ad is shown depends on the search volume and how many people are actively looking for your products and/or services.